taazarel/Voheim/story/To do list.md

 - [ ] Make the next dungeon
 - [ ] Make the Kraken fight
 - [ ] Make the captain for the kraken
-- [ ] Make the warplans for Anumivo and Ritu